 Made with rice noodles, our gluten-free chicken soup is also dairy and soy-free.
-Easy to digest, it possesses enough health benefits to have earned the moniker Jewish penicillin.
+Easy to make, it possesses enough health benefits to have earned the moniker Jewish penicillin.
 More importantly, this classic Jewish recipe results in a hearty, delicious, and satisfying meal.

 It’s true for us, when someone in the family is unwell, chicken soup is the go-to food.
 And now that we have some dietary restrictions, the go-to is gluten-free chicken soup.

 To my surprise, it’s not just an unfounded claim.
-There really is something to the term Jewish Penicillin.
+There is indeed something to the term ‘Jewish Penicillin.’

 Does chicken soup really have healing benefits?